Pre-Ball Dance Class Dates:

 Delight your senses and step into a Jane Austen novel with the clothing, dancing, music, drink, and food of Regency England c.
 1815.

 You love Bridgerton, now you can live in it!

 Imagine yourself transported to England circa 1815.
 It’s the world of Jane Austen, where Mr. Darcy and Miss Elizabeth Bennett are dancing by candlelight at the Netherfield Ball, where military heroes such as the Duke of Wellington have returned triumphant from the Napoleonic war, their regalia glittering, where there is dancing to live music, and where a frothy cup of syllabub is yours to sip with a room full of charming people.

 You find yourself surrounded by the cheery sight of elegant, bejewelled ladies and dashing gentlemen who are all as delightful as they are delighted to find themselves with you in Regency England …all without the use of a time machine.

 This event is an experience unlike any other you have imagined.
 You will immerse yourself in the sights, sounds, and tastes of Regency England with beautiful, period appropriate clothing, dancing, music, drink, and food.

-You mill about the lobby greeted by the excited friends that have come to spend the evening with you.
+You stroll around the beautiful Loggia, greeted by excited friends that have come to spend the evening with you.

 The promenade concludes and the first dance is announced at around 7:30 p.m.